nac-codes/thesis_bombing/combined_thesis.md

 [^2.5]: The small discrepancy in the total tonnage dropped by the USAAF between the USSBS and our dataset is due to factors like OCR errors and AI hallucinations.
 These errors are mostly constrained to relatively insignificant values and several steps have been taken to minimize them, as can be see in [methodology_attack_data.md](https://github.com/nac-codes/thesis_bombing/blob/master/methodology_attack_data.md).
 The dataset is by no means perfect, but it represents an approximation of the actual bombing campaign, adequate for the purposes of this analysis.

 [^2.75]: Harris's statement is quoted in the subsequent chunk [Hansen (2008)](https://github.com/nac-codes/thesis_bombing/blob/master/corpora_cited/hansen_fury/chunks/hansen_fury_0080.txt).

-[^3]: One must generally ignore the proportion values for the first two years of the war as the number of tons dropped is so low that the proportion values are not significant.

 [^4]: See [Top Missons Transportation USAAF Area](https://github.com/nac-codes/thesis_bombing/blob/master/attack_data/reports/top_missions/top_missions_transportation__usaaf_area.csv) for a list of the heaviest area bombing missions on transportation targets.